TrevTheDev/http2Communicator/README.md

 #### Messages Handled

 - `reply` on receipt this resolves the Question Promise.
 It will throw if there are any open `Speakers`
-- `cancelled` on receipt this rejects the Question Promise with `cancelled` message
+- `cancelled` on receipt this rejects the Question Promise with `cancelled` message.
+It will throw if there are any open `Speakers`
 - `question` emits a `question` event with a new `Response` object
 - `listening` emits a `speakerType` event with a `Speaker `|`Stream` object